 One year, two credits.
-Prerequisite: Completion of AP Physics 1 or AP Prep Physics AND concurrent enrollment in AP Calc AB or BC.

-This course follows the guidelines established by the College Board for an AP Physics C course, is taught by a College Board trained teacher, and will prepare students to take the AP Physics C exams in Mechanics, Electricity, and Magnetism.
-Successful completion of the AP exam will require the student to commit to an extensive amount of independent studying outside of the school day.
-Students who successfully complete this course will be very well prepared for coursework in engineering and physics in college.
-This course is very rigorous as it parallels the first two courses of a typical calculus-based, university-level physics sequence.
-The topics covered include extensions of AP Prep Physics concepts related to mechanics, electricity, and magnetism.
-However, in AP Physics C, these topics are approached from a vector calculus perspective.
-This extends into topics such as rotational dynamics, non-constant forces, vector fields, potential energy, mechanical and electrical oscillators, circuit analysis, capacitance, inductance, magnetic fields, Maxwell's equations, and alternating current.
-Additional topics such as quantum mechanics and relativity are introduced following the AP exams.
-Students will use computer software to obtain and analyze data in the lab and to simulate experiments that are impossible to conduct in the lab.
-Students in this course will be encouraged to assist AP Physics 1 students via tutoring, online support, or other computer-based activities.
+Prerequisite: AP Physics 1 and concurrent enrollment in AP Calc AB or BC.
+This course follows the guidelines established by the College Board for an AP Physics C course and is taught by a College Board trained teacher.
+With some preparation outside of class, this course will prepare students to take the AP Physics C exams in both Mechanics and Electricity & Magnetism.
+Students who successfully complete AP Physics C will be very well prepared for coursework in engineering and physics in college.
+This is a rigorous course that parallels the first two courses of a typical calculus-based, university-level physics sequence.
+The topics covered include extensions of AP Physics 1 concepts related to mechanics, electricity, and magnetism--in particular, rotational dynamics, non-constant forces, vector fields, potential energy, mechanical and electrical oscillators, circuit analysis, capacitance, inductance, magnetic fields, Maxwell's equations, and alternating current.
+Additional topics such as quantum mechanics or relativity may be introduced following the AP exams based on student interest and time available.
+Students will participate in lab activities, and they use computer software to analyze lab data and to simulate physical systems.
 Students are required to do summer preparatory work.
 (03156A000) (SCI023) (SCI024)